-This report is produced for Banyan Gold Corp. a Vancouver-based Canadian public company engaged in the business of exploration and development of precious metals, listed on the TSX Venture Exchange with trading symbol TSX-V:BYN and is quoted on the OTCQB Venture Market under the symbol "BYAGF".
+This report is produced for Banyan Gold Corp. a Vancouver-based Canadian public company engaged in the business of exploration and development of precious metals, listed on the TSX Venture Exchange with trading symbol TSX-V:BYN and is quoted on the OTCQB Venture Market under the symbol BYAGF.

-The Company has earned a 51% interest and has the right to earn up to a 100% interest in the AurMac Project in central Yukon, subject to two 3-stage Option Agreements dated May 24, 2017 and subsequently amended as described in Sections 4.2.1 and 4.2.2.
+The Company has earned a 51% interest in the Aurex property and a 75% in the McQuesten property and has the right to earn up to a 100% interest in the AurMac Project in central Yukon, subject to two 3-stage Option Agreements dated May 24, 2017 and subsequently amended as described in Sections 4.2.1 and 4.2.2.